What to Know After an Oil Rig Accident

 “You must determine if the operation in question was reasonably safe under the circumstances.
 The fact that a certain practice has been continued for a long period of time does not necessarily mean that it is reasonably safe under all circumstances.
 A long accepted practice may be an unsafe practice.”

-Oil Rig Injury Lawyers FAQ
+Oil Rig Injury Attorneys FAQ

 Q1: What are common injuries sustained in an oil rig accident?